Lionel Richie: Personal life

 Richie helped to raise over $3.1 million for the Breast Cancer Research Foundation.
 Richie told the crowd that his grandmother was diagnosed with breast cancer in her 80s, but that she survived and lived until she was 103 years old.
 He stated that she was his enduring symbol of hope and his reason for becoming a breast cancer activist.

+Health

+Richie suffered prolonged throat problems and underwent surgery four times over a four-year period.
+Conventional doctors subsequently told him that he could lose his singing career.
+He later sought treatment from a holistic doctor, who attributed the problem to acid reflux caused by foods Richie was eating before going to bed.

+On June 24, 2026, during a joint concert with Earth, Wind & Fire in Saint Paul, Minnesota, Richie became dizzy while performing, and the concert was cut short.
+As a precaution, subsequent concerts in Chicago and Columbus, Ohio were postponed.
+The tour resumed in Pittsburgh on June 30.

+On August 29, 2026, following his concert at the Muny in St. Louis, Richie checked himself into an intensive care unit to undergo medical tests.
+He was discharged on September 2.

+On September 22, 2026, Richie was hospitalized again for heart-related issues and was receiving treatment for atrial fibrillation.
+As a result, the next three dates of the "Sing a Song All Night Long Tour with Earth, Wind & Fire" were canceled.

-Awards and honors
+Awards

 Richie has won four Grammy Awards including Song of the Year in 1985 for "We Are the World" which he co-wrote with Michael Jackson, Album of the Year in 1984 for Can't Slow Down, Producer of the Year (Non-Classical) in 1984, and Best Male Pop Vocal Performance for Truly in 1982.

 Richie was the first person to receive an RIAA diamond album award.

 Richie has been nominated for two Golden Globe awards and won one.
 In 1982, he was nominated for Best Original Song for the film Endless Love.
 In 1986, he was nominated and won the award for Best Original Song for the song "Say You, Say Me", featured in the film White Nights.
 This song also won the Academy Award for Best Original Song.